-All Data cables shall be tested in accordance with ANSI/TIA-568-C.2 Balanced Twisted-Pair Telecommunications Cabling and Components Standard or better and best industry practices.
+All Data cables shall be tested in accordance with TIA-568-C.2 Balanced Twisted-Pair Telecommunications Cabling and Components Standard or better and best industry practices.
 If any of these are in conflict, the Contractor shall be responsible to bring any discrepancies to the attention of UNLV Network Development and Engineering.
+All results shall be PASS.
+Any PASS test results will require troubleshooting and repair of the cable in question to achieve a PASS test result.